Vycka/ElasticSearch.Client/README.md

 }
 ```

-ElasticSearch query-wise is very feature-rich, so it takes a lot of work to represent it all in builder, so if you are missing a feature, contact me, or add it your self, and i'l be shure to merge it, when requested.
+ElasticSearch DB query-wise is very feature-rich, so it takes a lot of work to represent it all in QueryBuilder.
+Thats Because now it only supports mostly what I added, when I needed it.

+But if you are missing a feature: contact me, or branch it; develop it; and merge request it :)